The Duenna: Stage history

 The Duenna was first performed on 21 November 1775 at Covent Garden Theatre, London.
 The play catered to the reputation of the Covent Garden Theatre as the home of low comedy, the comedy of the jape, the leer and the pratfall.
 However, Covent Garden was also the traditional home of opera and musical entertainment, being built with the original profits from Gay's The Beggar's Opera (Covent Garden Theatre is now called the Royal Opera House).
 The opera was an immediate hit, with 75 performances in its first season and a total of 254 performances at Covent Garden alone in the 25 years between its opening and the end of the eighteenth century.

 Interest in The Duenna was renewed in the early 20th century with performances at the Maddermarket Theatre, Norwich in 1923, and by Sir Barry Jackson at Birmingham soon after: and a further revival was advocated by Lovat Fraser, designer of the scenery and dresses for Frederic Austin's restoration of The Beggar's Opera at Hammersmith with Nigel Playfair in 1920–23.
 Playfair took up the challenge with George Sheringham as his designer of costumes and scenery, in a production with the music reharmonised, and in some cases rewritten, at the Lyric Theatre, Hammersmith in December 1924.
 The full text (without music) and designs (in colour plates) were published as a book with a foreword by Playfair in 1925.

+Adaptations

+In 1964, a live performance adapted for radio by Peter Bryant was given at the Camden Theatre in London and broadcast on the BBC Home Service.
+Don Antonio was played by Denis Quilley and Donna Louisa by Jane Wenham, and original music was composed by Julian Slade.
+It was rebroadast in 2024 by BBC Radio 4 Extra as part of the station's Home Service Day.
+A version of this had been previously performed as The Gay Chaperone with music by Slade in London and Toronto.

 Modern reworkings

 The Duenna has two modern reworkings that use the storyline of the opera but not the original music.
-The first is The Duenna by the Spanish Catalan exile Roberto Gerhard in 1947–49.
-The second is by Sergei Prokofiev in 1940 (first performed in 1946 owing to the Second World War) – Prokofiev changes the name of the play to Betrothal in a Monastery.
+The first is by Sergei Prokofiev in 1940 (first performed in 1946 owing to the Second World War) – Prokofiev changes the name of the play to Betrothal in a Monastery.
+The second is The Duenna by the Spanish Catalan exile Roberto Gerhard in 1947–49.